 An underlying theme of our work is the role of social interaction and collaboration in learning and development.
 How do interactions between peers support learning?
 How do parents scaffold children's learning at home?
-What role do teachers play in developing mastery and independence in children's approaches to learning?
-And how might technology be used creatively and innovatively to support these interactions?
+What role does technology play in supporting children's collaborative play and learning?
+And how might developmentally-appropriate technology be used creatively and innovatively to support these interactions?

 Digital Bubbles seminar 5: The Interdisciplinary Bubble, Sussex 18th March 2016: great success, looking forward to DB6, 11th July in Bath

 Congratulations to our recently-completed ChatLab Phd students Dr Tamas Borbely, Dr Sam Holt, Georgia Leith and Zoe Hopkins!

 Nicola Yuill was keynote speaker at the Open University Annual Conference 5th July 2015 and talking at UKLA 12th July 2015